-Polyester and polyamide (or nylon) are base material for a range of specialist clothing that fights rain and wind very effectively.
+Polyester and polyamide (or nylon) are base materials for a range of specialist clothing that fight rain and wind very effectively.
 Jackets and vests fall into this group, and they add more warmth to their water-wind resistant/proof properties.
 The gear combines lightness of the fabrics with lightweight insulation in layers and is extremely efficient as body warmer and elements-shielding protection.
 At the same time, it can be extremely compact – compressible.
 These properties culminate in high-end equipment.
 The combination makes the quilted technical clothing exceptional whether for possible comfort/practical reasons or for getting the needed effect in harsh conditions outdoor and in sports.
 I use specialist gear made of both technical and natural materials.
 I have four vests, just for one example, two of which are woollen and two quilted down vests.
 I use these types for decades, and the materials and availability regarding both have improved markedly during that time.
 (Just days ago I noticed organic cotton 70/yak 30 wool blend shirt in a mainstream manufacturer range/shop from which I have bought flannel shirts recently.)
 The thinner vest of each type can also be easily layered.
 I tend to use the woollen one (knit) under my woollen sweater and the technical universally.The thicker ones are worn as outer layer more often.
 The technical thicker sweater-vest is made of fine recycled ripstop polyester and down (800-fill).
 Alongside the polyester, the company uses ripstop polyamide (nylon) for shells.
 This make (Patagonia) is also using reclaimed down in their products (and their vests) and recycled materials for synthetic fill.
 These vests and jackets fit a handy pouch.
 The other one, a thin vest, can fit my palm in seconds (a pocket or a small pouch) yet it gives the body instant boost for warmth and acts as a windshield.
 These designs can be extremely compact/lightweight, so they make possible having these high-performance technical pieces always close at hand.